World Class Taekwondo

 - Knowledge of the Mind: I am smart because I always learn something good every day.

 - Honesty of the Heart: I am perfect because I never make mistakes knowingly.

 - Strength in the Body: I like myself because I always take action to make things happen.

 - To Be Happy: I am happy that I am me because I always choose to be happy.

-- Bow upon entering and leaving the dojang addressing.
+- Bow upon entering and leaving the dojang.
 In addition, bow to and address your instructors or partners as Sir or Ma’am before receiving instructions.

 - Arrive for class on time.